davidosomething/dotfiles/vim/README.md

   deoplete.
 - `:CheckHealth` to see if the python3 setup and plugins are working.

+### Ruby Settings

+- Not used for anything right now.
+- Using `chruby` install and use a ruby.
+- Install the `neovim` gem
+- `:CheckHealth` to see if the gem is found.

+### JavaScript Settings

+- Using `nvm` install and use a node.
+- When installing/updating plugins, ones that have a dependency on node will be installed.

+#### Redis Settings

+- If a local redis server is available (`brew install redis`), AND npm is available, unite will provide the much faster redismru.vim instead of neomru.vim

 ### Arch Linux

 Comment out `runtime! archlinux.vim` from `/etc/vimrc` if you're on Arch Linux!